devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step1.md

 `run` will attempt to create and start a container using the image specificed (nginx in our case).
 If the image does not exist locally, docker will attempt to download the image from the <b>docker registry</b> as long as it's available. - the default registry is <b>DockerHub</b>.

 `nginx` is a very compact webserver application, and since it's available on <b>DockerHub</b>, docker will download it and create a running container based on the `nginx` image.
 Since we did not specify explictly that it should run in the background, nginx will run in the foreground and await inputs from the console(terminal).
-Press CTRL+C
 Run the command below, or press `CTRL + C` to exit from this container.
 <br/>
 `ll`{{execute interrupt}}